CristianSilvaB/CristianSilvaB/README.md

 </h1>

 ## About me
-- I am a Data engineer with a background in Linux and server administration.  💻
+- I am a Data Scientist with a background in Linux and server administration.  💻
 - From an early age, my curiosity and love for learning led me to the world of technology, where I discovered my passion. 🌟
 - I believe in the transformative power of data to drive innovation in all areas. 🚀
 - I am interested in cybersecurity and automation. 🔒